 Choosing Yeast

-Next comes a decision on yeast.
 When buying or making fresh-pressed ciders (unpasteurized) there will be wild yeast present.
-But you will need to add additional yeast specific to homebrewing.
+But even then, you will need to add additional yeast specific to homebrewing.

 The yeast you select will drastically alter the flavor of your hard cider.
 Yeast may come in liquid form or in dried packets.
 Both are fine.